 Technical Assistance Agreement

 An Enron subsidiary is the technical operator for TGS and provides technical assistance to TGS under the Technical Assistance Agreement.
-The terms of the Technical Assistance Agreement, which has an initial term of eight years expiring on December 28, 2000 and is automatically renewable for additional eight-year terms, were set by the Argentine Government as part of the privatization of GdE.
+The terms of the Technical Assistance Agreement, which has an initial term of eight years expiring on December 28, 2000 and is automatically renewable for additional eight-year terms unless either party elects to terminate, were set by the Argentine Government as part of the privatization of GdE.
 The Technical Assistance Agreement sets out the services to be provided by Enron to TGS, at the request of TGS’s General Director, in return for payment of an annual technical assistance fee equal to the greater of (i) US$3 million or (ii) 7% of the amount obtained after subtracting US$3 million from TGS’s earnings before interest and income taxes.
 Enron is obligated to pay approximately 41.5% of the fee to Pérez Companc.

 Employees